kubernetes-sigs/gateway-api/geps/gep-696/index.md

 #### Feature Names

-(Does it require seperate feature name for mesh?
-Please add it if necessary)
+(Does it require separate feature(s) for mesh?
+Please add them if necessary)

 Every feature should: